Skip to Content

 Discounted tickets are available

-If you don’t mind visiting on weeknights or on the later side, it’s possible to save a few dollars.
-Monday through Thursday nights are less expensive than weekends.
-Late Night Lights tickets–which are even cheaper–are available for guests arriving at the 8:30 pm time slot during the week.
+If you don’t mind visiting on weeknights or on the later side, it’s possible to save a few dollars and still have a premium experience.
+Admission on Monday through Thursday nights is $6 less than weekends.
+Late Night Lights tickets–which are an additional $6 cheaper–are available for guests arriving at the 8:30pm time slot during the week.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.